ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 [^5]: Though we don’t have randomly-assigned groups in this example, I believe the basic concern is the same.
 The two groups may have different correlations among the covariates, and we want an imputation method that can handle such a pattern.

-[^6]: As a third option, you could also use random forests to addresses possible interactions and nonlinear effects.
+[^6]: As a third option, you could also use random forests to addresses possible interactions and nonlinear effects (see [Laqueur et al., 2022](#ref-laqueur2022supermice)).

 [^7]: 2023 M2 chip MacBook Pro